karthikhosur/italtoken/whitepaper.md

 ### 6.1 Wallet Migration Strategy

-The platform's migration from custodial to non-custodial wallets follows a carefully structured approach:
+The CVmine platform's migration from custodial to non-custodial wallets follows a carefully structured approach:

 #### 6.1.1 Phased Implementation